emacsmirror/register-quicknav/README.md

 ## Installation

-**Note:** The function and variable names were previously separated by “/” from the namespace.
-To conform with MELPA rules the separator has been changed to “-”.

 To use `register-quicknav.el`, get it from [MELPA](https://melpa.org/#/register-quicknav) or put it in your load-path and add the following to your init.el: